m1stadev/Inferius/README.md

 ## Notes and Caveats
 Before using Inferius, keep in mind that
 - **No one but YOU** is fully responsible for any data loss or damage caused to your device
-- Creating new IPSW when attempting to restore is a good practice when using Inferius.
+- Creating a new IPSW when attempting to restore is a good practice when using Inferius.
 Previously created IPSWs can brick your device, depending on which LLB and iBoot files were used from a signed firmware
 - Restores are **not** untethered.
 This means that in order to boot your device, you're always required to use [PyBoot](https://github.com/MatthewPierson/PyBoot) or [ra1nsn0w](https://github.com/tihmstar/ra1nsn0w) to do just that
-- Downgrades are still limited to versions compatible with your current installed SEP version.
+- Downgrades are still limited to versions compatible with the latest signed SEP version.
 This will change when [checkra1n](https://checkra.in/) recieves an SEP bypass

 Inferius may not come with a firmware bundle compatible with your device.
 If you need to create your own firmware bundle, you can follow [this guide](https://github.com/marijuanARM/Inferius/wiki/Creating-your-own-Firmware-Bundles).